 - Icarus: 2000 mentions independent Assam and Khalistan as a result of the Indian Civil War.

 - The Chew Toy: A college-aged Bill Clinton, who makes several cameo appearances in the timeline.
 First he gets thrown through a window by law enforcement during a protest, then gets carjacked by Director Helms of the CIA.

 - The Coup: One major arc of the timeline features Richard Helms, the director of the CIA, attempting to pull a behind-the-scenes coup against President Bush.
 It fails when Bush goes public with what happened.

 - Rumsfeld tries to launch one against President Bush, but it fails to go as plan.
-The head of the coup, Donald Rumsfeld, ends up getting each other blown up by a car bomb.
+The head of the coup, Donald Rumsfeld, ends up getting both of them blown up by a car bomb.

 - Crapsack World: And how.